govuk-one-login/mobile-android-one-login-app/README.md

 A number of how-to documents are provided to get a new developer up to speed with:
 - the required software
-- creating a virtual device to test with
-- extending the functionality of a class
-- writing a unit test
-- running unit tests
-- running instrumentation tests
-- ensuring your code is clean